 It’s challenging being a tourist in a city that doesn’t pay much attention to tourism, where about one person in 300 speaks a language you can understand, you can’t even try to estimate what the written word means because the characters might as well be indentations on the surface of Mars, and Google has been blocked by the government.

 But once in awhile you get lucky.
-Wandering frustrated in the southwest quadrant of massive Guangzhou, fresh from an unsuccessful search for a pharmacy dispensing antidiarrheals, my brother gingerly suggested that we explore an alley near the Pearl River with a dozen trucks with water tanks that appeared to be full of live fish.
+Wandering frustrated in the southwest quadrant of massive Guangzhou, fresh from an unsuccessful search for a pharmacy dispensing antidiarrheals, my brother gingerly suggested that we explore an alley near the Pearl River where a dozen trucks with water tanks were unloading live fish.

 I’ve never seen such a variety of seafood on display anywhere.
-There must be a hundred sales stalls across several acres, each stall containing three or four dozen species: abalone, scallop, geoduck, octopus, squid, edible barnacle, shrimp, langoustine, lobster, tropical lobster, five kinds of crab, sea urchin, cuttlefish, sea snail, and vertebrate fishes.
-And every single creature in every one of those stalls is alive and kicking with its relatives in small irrigated aquariums.
+There must be fifty sales stalls across several acres, each containing three or four dozen species: abalone, scallop, geoduck, octopus, squid, edible barnacle, shrimp, langoustine, lobster, tropical lobster, five kinds of crab, sea urchin, cuttlefish, sea snail, and vertebrate fishes.
+And every single creature in every one of those stalls is alive and swimming around with its relatives in small irrigated aquariums.
 And there was something intentionally seductive in the visual presentation of all this.

 The fishmarket serves as the ultimate fresh source for the restaurants!
 Not only that, diners shop the seafood stalls, purchase whatever they want to have for dinner, and bring it wriggling and squirming in plastic bags up the stairs.
 They then choose from among four or five preparations adjacent to colour pictures of each creature in menus with plastic pages and place their orders.